FisrtGitHubAccount/Bill_splitting_program/README.md

 # Bill_splitting_program

+**Note:** This code was written as my very first Python project.
+It turns out there is a recentll adopted mobile application called Splitwise that solves the same problem.
+I guess you can all this work as Python version of Splitwise...

 Have you ever experienced difficulties in trasnferring money between a group of friends?

 If there is only one person paying, the solution is trivial, which is everyone transferring the appropriate amount to the payer.